-Dr. Andrew Bock treats patients from all over Fresno, Pismo Beach, and Southern California, California with their vision correction needs.
+Dr. Andrew Bock treats patients from all over Fresno, Bakersfield, and Pismo Beach, California, California with their vision correction needs.
 The knowledgeable, caring staff at Dr. Bock Low Vision can help you and your kids if they’re struggling with their glasses or don’t want to wear them.

 Why Won’t My Child Wear His or Her Glasses?

 To help your children get the best vision possible, you first need to understand why they’re fighting with you over their glasses.
 It usually stems from something physical, emotional, or social, such as:

 How do you know which it is?
 Pay close attention to the signs, from what your kids say, to how they behave, to how they interact with others.

 Improper fit is a big reason why glasses could feel uncomfortable.
 If they slip down, itch behind the ears, or put pressure on the bridge of the nose, it can explain why a child wouldn’t like to wear them.

 If there’s been a big change to their prescription, they may need time to get used to it.
 If they were given the wrong prescription, they may be straining their eyes, getting headaches, or having eye fatigue.
 An incorrect prescription can make wearing glasses painful or awkward.
 It doesn’t correct their vision, either, so they’ll still see blurry images.
 When this happens, your eye doctor can check the prescription and make an adjustment.